-The Bill provides for a change to the Higher Education Contribution Scheme to more highly target the public subsidy for higher education.
+The Bill provides for changes to the Higher Education Contribution Scheme to more highly target the public subsidy for higher education.
 Beginning in 1994, undergraduate students who have already completed a higher education course at the same level or higher than the level of the course in which they are enrolled will be liable for twice the standard rate of HECS.
-There will be exemptions from this requirement in certain circumstances, as set out in guidelines issued by the Minister.
+The level of Government subsidy will also be reduced for students, at both the undergraduate and postgraduate levels, who have already undertaken the required number of equivalent full-time student units to complete a course of study, plus a further allowance of half a standard student load.
+These students will be liable for 1.5 times the standard rate of HECS for additional study undertaken for that course.
+There will be exemptions from the requirement to pay twice the standard HECS rate in certain circumstances, as set out in guidelines issued by the Minister.
+Also, where semester debts have been remitted in special circumstances, the units associated with those debts will not be counted as part of a student's accumulated student load.